pradip-186/My-demo-site/README.md

 # My-demo-site
-my first demo code on git by pradip rabari
+my first demo code on git by pradip rabari one